ShivaKrishna44/devops-microservices-nojenkins/IC-MARKETS-INTERVIEW.md

 > "I built a GitHub Actions pipeline that uses OIDC to authenticate to AWS — no stored credentials.
 It builds Docker images, pushes to ECR with commit SHA tags, then updates Helm values in Git.
 ArgoCD detects the change and auto-syncs to EKS.
 For the Jenkins version, I had a distributed agent model with EC2 agents connecting via WebSocket, running parallel build+test stages and SonarQube quality gates."

+CI/CD: Jenkins runs on EKS as a StatefulSet.
+The build agent is an EC2 instance that connects back to Jenkins via WebSocket.
+When a developer pushes code, Jenkins runs build and test stages in parallel, then runs a SonarQube scan with a quality gate.
+If it passes, it builds the Docker image and pushes it to ECR with a unique tag.
+ECR repos are set to immutable — you can't overwrite a tag once pushed.
 ---

 ### 2. Containerization & Orchestration